OHIO GENEALOGY EXPRESS

 Dated: Feb.
 1, 1877

 It seems as though the thieves have come to regard the quiet, steady going people of Saybrook, good subjects to steal from this present winter.
-On Monday night the light fingered brigade stripped a clothes line for Mr. A. D> Frisbie, of that town, also one for a Mr. Parter, getting six dresses among the plunder.
+On Monday night the light fingered brigade stripped a clothes line for Mr. A. D. Frisbie, of that town, also one for a Mr. Parter, getting six dresses among the plunder.
 Recently Mr. Julius Steward had a quantity of wheat stolen and Orrin Johnson lost twelve bushels, which he had stored in Mr. W. R. Beckwith's granery.
-Chickens have been roosting high in the townshp all winter, and especially since Mr. Metcalf of North Bend Road lost sixty or seventy in a single night.
+Chickens have been roosting high in the township all winter, and especially since Mr. Metcalf of North Bend Road lost sixty or seventy in a single night.

 Source: The Geneva Times